robocomp/dsr-graph/README.md

 - G, a distributed graph used as the CORTEX working memory.
 It exists as the set of local copies held by all the participating components in a CORTEX configuration
 - DSR Agent (DA), is a C++ RoboComp component extended with the functionality to edit the distributed graph G.
 - Node, a vertex of the graph G.
-- Edge, an edge connecting to nodes
+- Edge, a directional edge connecting to nodes.
+Edges can have attributes.
+- All nodes and edges have type.
+The list of possible types is shown below.
 - Attribute, a property of a node or an edge.
 Attributes can be of any of these types
   1. string
   2. int (signed 32)